 1.8 miles roundtrip, 500 feet elevation gain

-Stunning Lake Crescent is worth the trip alone, but kids will delight to discover nearby a roaring waterfall, sometimes partially frozen in the deep winter, cascading nearly 100 feet into a narrow basin.
+Stunning Lake Crescent is worth the trip alone, but kids will delight to also discover a roaring waterfall nearby, sometimes partially frozen in the deep winter.
 Check out the falls from a terracing loop trail with both upper and lower viewpoints.
-The densely forested trail — shrouded in old conifers with an understory of ferns — can be accessed from the Storm King Ranger Station, as well as the historic Lake Crescent Lodge.
+The forested Marymere Falls trail — shrouded in old conifers with an understory of ferns — can be accessed from the Storm King Ranger Station, as well as the Lake Crescent Lodge.
 Curious kids can also extend their hike along the lake with the Moments in Time interpretive nature trail.
 An Olympic National Park Annual Pass, or America the Beautiful Pass, is required.

 Catherine Creek Loop Trail